omahs/.github-3/SECURITY.md

 * Interactions should be at all times respectful and communicated in a professional manner and tone with a view to being beneficial to the report validation process.
 * Hate speech, profanity, or any aggressive threats will not be tolerated in any form.
 * Only contact the jewl.app team through the [GitHub Security Advisory](https://github.com/jewl-app/.github/security/advisories/new).

+*jewl.app reserves the right to amend these provisions at its sole discression.
+Any amendment takes effect immediately.
+Participants of the security bounty program are advised to regulary check this page.*